JamesOwenHall/SEG3125-Project/README.md

 * Run `npm start`

-This will run browersify and create the main script bundle as well as starting the server on port 3000.
+This will start the server on port 3000.